Accessing HDFS

 conf/core-site.xml

-In conf/core-site.xml
+In conf/core-site.xml,

 the user specifies the service principal for the HDFS NameNode